 Selligent’s solutions use industry standard cryptography for data in transit to and from our platform.

-For FTP exchanges, the data files can be further protected by using PGP encryption software.
+For SFTP/FTPS exchanges, the data files can be further protected by using PGP encryption software.

 Selligent engages with a third-party web application vulnerability testing company to regularly assess each part of our application with a minimum of once a year as well as for any major release.